Funkabwehr: Air cooperation

 A squadron of Fieseler Storch aircraft fitted with close-range DF and photographic equipment was placed under the control of WNV/FU III in 1942.
 The HQ of the squadron was in Berlin and later Jüterbog, but the individual units, known as Kommandos were detached to peripheral points where they came under the operational control of the Aussenstellen.
-These Kommandos were indented to co-operate with the short-range DF platoons, but they tended to be employed in areas where ground units were unable to operate by reason of either roadless country in mountainous areas or the presence of partisan units.
+These Kommandos were intended to co-operate with the short-range DF platoons, but they tended to be employed in areas where ground units were unable to operate by reason of either roadless country in mountainous areas or the presence of partisan units.
 The majority were therefore stationed on the Russian front and in the Balkans where Kommandos were based at Belgrade, Sofia and Thessaloniki.
 Later one Kommando was moved to Udine to cover Northern Italy, but this rapidly ceased activity owing to Allied air superiority.
 After the German withdrawal the Balkan Kommandos were concentrated in Klagenfurt, but both they and the unit in Italy were transferred to the Eastern front in March 1945.
 One unit was tried out Fornebu in Norway for a short time and there may have been similar experiments in France.

 Each Storch Kommando consisted of one aircraft fitted with two receivers, short-range DF equipment and photographic apparatus.
 A ground wireless link was also installed.
 The DF loop aerials were carried on the wing tips in a fixed position.
 Data regarding suspected illicit transmissions was passed to the Kommandos by the Aussenstellen or Intercept Company HQ in the same way as a to a short-range DF platoon.
 Once the ground wave of the signal was received, the aircraft flew towards the apparent point of transmission taking photographs.
 It then turned off and repeated the process on a different course cutting the line of the first.
 The transmitting station was looking for photographs taken at the point at the point of intersection of the two courses.
 If the station was located by this means, in partisan held areas the information was passed to the Luftwaffe for a bombing target.
 When cooperating with the short-range DF platoons, the chief function of the Kommandos was the detection of the ground waves.

 The Storch Kommandos were afflicted by the shortage of petrol and equipment and Allied air superiority which interfered with all German airborne activities after certain point in the war.
 Apart from this however, it does not appear that they achieved very much success.
 In normal country they were less effective than mobile units on the ground, while in mountainous areas they experienced difficulties due to atmospheric and geographical factors.
 Probably the special conditions of the eastern front, with its large scale partisan activities in flat country, were the only ones which rendered this method of operations of practical value.
 Some confirmation of this is provided by the posting of practically all the Kommandos to the Russian theatre in the last stages of the war.